Disclosure

 Lake Crescent in Olympic National Park

 Even just driving through parts of Olympic National Park can make for a magical experience.
 And, if you are staying in Port Angeles, you are just too close not to at least make a short visit!
+MaryMere Falls is also close by and a beautiful waterfall trail!

 The wet road covered in leaves in Olympic National Park, Washington

-Where to Stay in Port Angeles
+4. Stay at a Cute B&B in Port Angeles

 No matter what activities you choose, you are bound to be exhausted after a long day of exploring.
 Make sure you’ve picked a relaxing place to stay in Port Angeles for the night, or nights – bonus if that place includes amazing views!